DavidsDvm/DavidsDvm/README.md

 - 🔭 &nbsp; I’m currently studying at **SENA**
 - 🤝 &nbsp; I’m looking to collaborate on Open Source Proyects
-- 🌱 &nbsp; I’m currently learning Django;
+- 🌱 &nbsp; I’m currently learning Django & NestJS;
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/DavidsDvm?tab=repositories)
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help (if you have questions with linux you can ask me🐧);
 - 📫 &nbsp; Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/DavidsDvm/)